verrazzano/docs/content/en/docs/networking/security/net-security.md

 ## Istio Access Control
 Istio allows you to control access to your workload in the mesh, using the AuthorizationPolicy resource.
 This allows you to control what services or Pods can access your workloads.
-Some of these options require mTLS, see [Authorization Policy](HTTPS://istio.io/latest/docs/reference/config/security/authorization-policy/) for more information.
+Some of these options require mTLS; see [Authorization Policy](HTTPS://istio.io/latest/docs/reference/config/security/authorization-policy/) for more information.

 Verrazzano always creates AuthorizationPolicies for applications, but never for system components.
 During application deployment,